 The system, measured

 The difference isn't technical.
 It's strategic.
-Knowing what people are saying is no longer an advantage.
-Knowing what to do with it —and seeing it before everyone else— is.
+Knowing what people are saying stopped being an advantage a long time ago.
+Knowing what to do about it — and seeing it before anyone else — is the whole game.
+That's the reading Epical delivers.
+Let's talk about your market.